ryanrugh/ryanrugh/README.md

 ### [ZTM](https://github.com/ZTM-Practice)

 In this organization, you'll discover projects I worked on while mastering my coding skills through ZTM.
-The projects are named according to the ZTM course that they occurred in and the name of the project within that course (for example: JunToSen.RoboFriends relates to the RoboFriends project from The Complete Junior to Senior Web Developer course).
+The projects are named according to the ZTM course that they occurred in and the name of the project within that course (for example: JunToSen-RoboFriends relates to the RoboFriends project from The Complete Junior to Senior Web Developer course).

 ### [Personal Projects](https://github.com/Ryan-Personal-Projects)